Anant-Raj17/AI-chess-agent/README.md

 # ♜ AI Chess Agent

-A Streamlit app where two AI agents play chess against each other automatically using Groq's LLM API.
+A Streamlit app where two AI agents play chess against each other automatically using various LLM providers.

 ## Features